parthasdey2304/Computer-Organisation-Assignments/Assignment_2.md

-Sure, let's tackle each of these questions one by one.

 ### 1. Using Booth’s Algorithm to Compute -3 * 7

 Booth's algorithm is an efficient way to perform multiplication of binary numbers.
 It works with signed two's complement numbers.
 Let's compute \(-3 \times 7\).